jeffellin/hugo-site/content/posts/2014-09-14-using-spring-data-gemfire-and-spring-boot.md

   - GemFire
   - spring
 ---

+>This page was converted from my old blog and hasn't been reviewed.
+If you see an error please let me know in the comments.

 If you haven&#8217;t tried Spring boot yet,  you are really missing out.
 Spring boot provides an incredibly easy way to get started with building a new Spring based application.

 Normally when building a new Spring application you need to decide on a myriad of dependencies and their versions.
 Spring Boot simplifies that process by providing a curated set of jars and configurations to get a new project off the ground quickly.